5.7 Career Connection: Soil Scientist

 Dr. Alfredo Alvarado Hernández is a soil scientist currently working at the University of Costa Rica.
 As Dr. Hernández has expressed, “Costa Rica has extraordinary soil variability in a very limited area” due to the high variation of parent material available for soil formation.

-Dr. Hernández’ areas of study and interests are just as diverse as the soil composition of Costa Rica.
+Dr. Hernández’s areas of study and interests are just as diverse as the soil composition of Costa Rica.
 Most of his work has been directed towards soil-plant relationships, soil compaction on livestock-housing land, and soil nutrient retention.
-His most recently published work was in 2014 – regarding Inceptisols (a widely distributed soil order) and its mineral content relative to parent material.
+His most recently published work was in 2014 regarding Inceptisol (a widely distributed soil order) and its mineral content relative to parent material.
 The research that Dr. Hernández has performed directly supports a greater understanding of ecological change, and a path to more sustainable ways of living for farmers and builders.

 Media Attributions